Ford Thunderbird (ninth generation): Development

-Following the introduction of the 1980 Thunderbird, sales of the nameplate sharply decreased in comparison to its 1977–1979 predecessor, despite it being a more fuel-efficient vehicle.
-As the 1970s turned into the 1980s, personal luxury cars gradually became more sporting in image, with vehicles as the BMW 6-Series increasing in popularity.
+Sales of the 1980 Thunderbird decreased sharply in comparison to its 1977–1979 predecessor, despite being a more fuel-efficient vehicle.
+As the 1970s turned into the 1980s, personal luxury cars gradually became more sporting in image, with vehicles like the BMW 6-Series increasing in popularity.
 In 1980, Ford President Donald Petersen asked Ford Vice President of Design Jack Telnack of the 1980 Thunderbird: "is this what you would want in your driveway?".
-The negative response by Telnack prompted the company to request the Thunderbird to be restyled completely.
+Telnack's negative response prompted the company to request the Thunderbird to be restyled completely.

-A Lincoln proposal was designed in the Lincoln-Mercury Studio which Mr. Peterson liked.
+The Continental Concept 90 Aero Luxury Car proposal was designed in the Lincoln-Mercury Studio which Mr. Petersen liked.
 Dave Royer was assigned the task of putting a design similar to that on the Thunderbird package.
 He and Master Modeler Sam Borg put the clay model together in a very short period of time.
 Caldwell approved it and Royer then developed it further in the wind tunnel.
-Many members of design management thought it was a mistake.
-One high level design management person referred to it as a "Burnt Tennis Shoe."
+Many members of design management thought it was a mistake; one high level design management person referred to it as a "Burnt Tennis Shoe."

 To give the car a more contemporary image, the body was completely redesigned from the ground up.
 Aside from the egg-crate grille and the Thunderbird emblem (which were both significantly updated), no styling cues were carried over.
 As a necessity to control development costs, the 1983 Thunderbird was forced to retain its Fox-platform chassis, including some of the interior being carried over slightly modified from the previous generation.
 In the style of the Ford Probe concept cars and the 1982 Ford Sierra, the Thunderbird was designed for aerodynamic efficiency alongside its looks, with many of its body panels having rounded edges and its doors wrapping into the roof.
 In extreme contrast to its predecessors of the late 1970s, the 1983 Thunderbird was designed to minimize the use of chrome trim; some trim levels limited it exclusively to the wheels.
 The car was launched on February 17, 1982.